For customer support teams, a help desk solution is essential for managing incoming requests, and keeping operations organized as volume grows.

 |---|---|

-11. Gorgias: Best for e-commerce teams handling order-related support
+11. Gorgias: Best for e-commerce teams handling any sort of query

 For ecommerce support teams, Gorgias is often the default choice.
 It lets agents do two essential tasks: handle tickets as well as manage orders (like refunds, cancellations, discounts), from the same screen.